 Just like the food, your drink options need to be considered in advance.
-The goal is to make sure every guest at least one desirable option and serve appropriate drinks for the occasion.
+The goal is to make sure every guest has at least one desirable option and you’re serving appropriate drinks for the occasion.
 If you’re hosting a Super Bowl party, you should probably skip the martinis and serve craft beers and whiskeys.
-On the other, if you’re hosting a black tie cocktail party, you’ll want to skip the beers and serve cocktails and wines.
+On the other hand, if you’re hosting a black tie cocktail party, you’ll want to skip the beers and serve cocktails and wines.

 Something many people forget is to have options for guests who have somehow limited options.
 At the very least have water available and consider getting some high quality juices and sodas.